 - Event Start

 - Event End

 Player Safety, Rules, and Spirit of the Game

-Since recreational ultimate games do not have referees or game officials to help monitor events, on-site responsibilities often fall to team captains.
+Since recreational ultimate games do not have referees or game officials to help monitor events, on-site responsibilities usually fall to team captains.
 We rely on your leadership to help resolve all sorts of problems.
-All captains are responsible for all members of their team at all times throughout the weekend (this includes any random pickups).

 Another rule notes that “Reckless disregard for the safety of fellow players or other dangerously aggressive behavior (such as significantly colliding into a stationary opponent), regardless of whether or when the disc arrives or when contact occurs” is a foul.

 While ultimate is a non-contact sport, as noted above, some contact is inevitable.
 Some amount of accidental or incidental contact is expected.
 However, deliberate or dangerous contact should be avoided.
 We encourage you all to help promote this ideal at league games this season.

 When contentious situations arise at the fields, we encourage players to embody the principles of Spirit of the Game in their efforts to self-officiate and manage the game in a calm and responsible manner.

 The League Coordinators are always willing to help.
 Please feel free to contact us at with any comments or questions about player safety.